-Threads placed within or underneath the skin form a scaffolding that provides mechanical support for the skin.
+Face threads placed within or underneath the skin form a scaffolding that provides mechanical support for the skin.
 Such threads lend tensile strength to the skin while stimulating the production of more elastin and collagen.
-Longer barbed threads anchor to relatively immobile tissue such as the temporal fascia and literally lift up the saggy skin and tissue, reposition the prolapsed facial fat pads and hold them in place.
+Longer barbed face threads anchor to relatively immobile tissue such as the temporal fascia and literally lift up the saggy skin and tissue, reposition the prolapsed facial fat pads and hold them in place.

-Besides that, threads kickstart the skin cells to produce more collagen and elastin around the threads, to form a stronger, firmer collagen network, plumping up the skin, restoring hydration, reducing wrinkles and rejuvenating the skin.
+Besides that, face threads kickstart the skin cells to produce more collagen and elastin around the threads, to form a stronger, firmer collagen network, plumping up the skin, restoring hydration, reducing wrinkles and rejuvenating the skin.
 The number of threads used will vary from patient to patient, but generally, most doctors use 1-5 per insertion point for the best results.
-I usually go for at least 20 thick threads per patient in order to simulate the effects of what a surgical rhinoplasty would be like, but the number and types of threads used really would depend on the individual's vector of sagging that would inform the design of the threadlift.
+I usually go for at least 10 thick threads per patient in order to simulate the effects of what a surgical facelift would be like, but the number and types of threads used really would depend on the individual's vector of sagging that would inform the design of the threadlift.